Peer Certification

 Peer2Peer A Journey to Wellness

-What is the experience like to become trained as a certified peer recovery specialist?
+What is the experience like to become trained as a Certified Recovery Peer Specialist?

-Becoming a Certified Peer Recovery Specialist (CPRS) is a unique and rewarding journey that involves a combination of training, personal growth, and a commitment to helping others in their recovery.
+Becoming a Certified Recovery Peer Specialist (CRPS) is a unique and rewarding journey that involves a combination of training, personal growth, and a commitment to helping others in their recovery.

 Learn more about peer certification training: